grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

 </figure>

-After a couple of hundred metres of being followed by a muddy grass path, the river has had enough, and dives downhill via some pretty impressive rapids .
+After a couple of hundred metres of being followed by a muddy grass path, the river has had enough, and dives downhill via some pretty impressive rapids.
  The path holds on to the edge, but is hard work - we spend more time keeping our feet than looking for Dippers in this section, with only a few stops to admire the scenery behind and above the rapids.
 The woods to the left could well be full of life, but our usual mechanism for detecting them